kate102/secret_diary/README.md

 ##############################
 # Now my task is to reorganise into different classes.
 # I would like a Lock class to not break the tests
+I now have a Lock class and a Diary class

+I now want to make sure that it can store and rerieve entries
+1. Can I write a string to the secret diary calling the super class
+2. Can I retrieve this?
+3. Can I write a diary entry with a date
+4. Can I add many diary entries with dates
+5. Can I retrieve an entry by date

+diary = Diary.new
+diary.add_entry('text') => ["text"]

+diary = Diary.new
+diary.retrieve_entry => ["text"]